grafana/agent/cmd/agent/DEVELOPERS.md

 This document provides relevant instructions for maintainers of the Grafana Agent.

+## Branching Strategy

+The Grafana Agent's branching strategy is to have main always releasable.
+This allows us to better control  the release cadence and ensure that the project has regular releases.

+For any small change, those can be made with a direct PR.

+For any large change, we ask that you create an issue to discuss it on.
+Then we can create a `dev` branch for this larger change.
+This allows us to keep main releasable until we are ready to merge the dev branch to main.

 ## Master Branch Rename

 The `master` branch was renamed to `main` on 17 Feb 2021.
 If you have already